Want to know how your SEO efforts are paying off?

 Click on “Compare.”
 Then you’ll see this:

-You can go with one of the preset options if you want.
-However, if you click the “Custom…” option, you get the ability to specify exact date ranges.
+Rather than using one of the preset options, you can click the “Custom…” option to specify exact date ranges.

 I like this option because it’s super flexible.